bbrewington/docs.getdbt.com/website/docs/docs/core/pip-install.md

 - Have [pip installed](https://pip.pypa.io/en/stable/installation/).
 You can check if pip is installed by running `pip --version` or `pip3 --version`.
 - Have the necessary permissions to create directories and install packages on your machine.

+### Set up a Python virtual environment

-## Install a Python virtual environment
+`venv` will set up a Python virtual environment within the `env` folder.

 Depending on the operating system you use, you'll need to execute specific steps to set up a virtual environment.

-To install a Python virtual environment, navigate to your project directory and execute the command.
+To set up a Python virtual environment, navigate to your project directory and execute the command.
 This will generate a new virtual environment within a local folder that you can name anything.
 [Our convention](https://github.com/dbt-labs/dbt-core/blob/main/CONTRIBUTING.md#virtual-environments) has been to name it `env` or `env-anything-you-want`

 <Tabs>
   <TabItem value="Unix/macOS" label="Unix/macOS">